open/close all folders

 Played by: Mark Boone JuniorA highly corrupt cop and Gordon's partner.
 He works on Carmine Falcone's payroll, to the point where he acts as muscle for the mobster.

-- Adaptational Attractiveness: Heavily inverted.
+- Adaptational Ugliness: Heavily.
 While the Flass from Year One was well-groomed and muscular, this one looks positively derelict.

 - Beard of Evil: Not very well kept.

 - The Brute: He offers to kill Rachel himself.

 - Composite Character: Although he is named after a character from the comics (who is also a corrupt cop), and his personality is about the same, his appearance and manners is more indicative of Harvey Bullock.

 - Deadpan Snarker: Comments like "What, they don't like falafel?" come to mind.
 He doesn't care.